Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ### Add an attribute to the set

 Add a new attribute to an attribute set to define any further specifications.
+In the *DataHub* module all available attributes can be added to the different attribute sets.
+Thus it is possible to add a random attribute to a PIM attribute set whereas in the *PIM* module, it is only possible to add PIM attributes to a PIM attribute set.

 #### Prerequisites